Off-duty Maryland firefighter risks life to save man from jumping off bridge: 'I care about you'

 Ryan Glenn, with the Howard County Department of Fire and Rescue Services, was driving across the Chesapeake Bay Bridge when traffic began to slow.
 Up ahead, Glenn noticed a stopped vehicle and a crowd of people gathered near the bridge’s railing.

-That’s when he saw a man standing on “what was maybe the highest point of the bridge,” Maria Hoog, a digital media specialist with the Howard County Department of Fire and Rescue Services, told Fox News on Thursday.
+That’s when he saw a man standing on “what was maybe the highest point of the bridge,” Maria Hogg, a digital media specialist with the Howard County Department of Fire and Rescue Services, told Fox News on Thursday.
 The man, who is currently unnamed, was threatening to commit suicide.

 “I said hey, there’s a lot of people who care about you.
 Let's not do this, come down and talk.
 I’m here for you, I care about you,” Glenn told WMAR-TV.